httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 A popular alternative strategy is to use HTTP cookies ({{RFC6265}}) to communicate some information about the client.
 However, this approach is also not cache friendly, bound by same origin policy, and imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.

-This document defines a set of new request header fields that allow the client to perform proactive content negotiation (section 3.4.1 of {{RFC7231}}) by indicating a list of device and agent specific preferences, through a mechanism similar to the Accept header field which is used to indicate preferred response formats.
+This document defines a set of new request header fields that allow the client to perform proactive content negotiation (Section 3.4.1 of {{RFC7231}}) by indicating a list of device and agent specific preferences, through a mechanism similar to the Accept header field which is used to indicate preferred response formats.

 Client Hints does not supersede or replace the User-Agent header field.
 Existing device detection mechanisms can continue to use both mechanisms if necessary.
 By advertising its capabilities within a request header field, Client Hints allows for cache friendly and proactive content negotiation.